utspect/InstaGibPlus/README.md

 If enabled, players will replicate their movement at a higher fidelity, in exchange for more upstream traffic.
 Players will replicate (up to) the 10 most recent simulation steps to the server at their selected NetUpdateRate.

-Should the server not receive updates covering some timespan, the server will extrapolate the last received input over the missing time.
-This makes [bEnableJitterBounding](#benablejitterbounding) irrelevant in combination with input replication.

-Similarly, [bEnableServerPacketReordering](#benableserverpacketreordering) has no effect if input replication is enabled.
+[bEnableServerPacketReordering](#benableserverpacketreordering) has no effect if input replication is enabled.

 Restrictions:
 - Players should not run very high FPS (>500).